telerik/reporting-docs/knowledge-base/add-custom-headers-to-responses-of-rests-service.md

 }
 ````

 If the headers should be added to all responses, it may be better to implement a universal solution.

-There are some suggestions in the Stackoverflow thread [How to add custom header to ASP.NET Core Web API response](https://stackoverflow.com/questions/46183171/how-to-add-custom-header-to-asp-net-core-web-api-response).
+The Stackoverflow thread [How to add custom header to ASP.NET Core Web API response](https://stackoverflow.com/questions/46183171/how-to-add-custom-header-to-asp-net-core-web-api-response) suggests some solutions.

-For example, you may add the header in the `Program.cs` file of .NET 6/7 project hosting the Reporting REST Service:
+With the below approach, you configure the application in the `Program.cs` file of .NET 6/7 project hosting the Reporting REST Service to add the custom headers to all responses, not only Reporting REST Service ones:

 ````CSharp
 var app = builder.Build();